 Permanence and growth throughout the years.
-That is precisely what makes the 31° edition of the Festival even more special.
-Sixty-two years ago, thanks to an initiative by President Juan Domingo Perón, Argentina backed cinematographic culture, and a space for supporting and promoting national cinema was created.
-Today, despite the historical difficulties that interrupted this paramount cultural event, the Festival reaches its 31 editions.
-From November 18th to 27th, 2016, the Festival’s screens will be switched on, an event that steadily continues supporting the audiovisual industry and also becomes, with its 62 years of history, an indisputable cultural symbol.
+That is precisely what makes the 32° edition of the Festival even more special.
+Sixty-three years ago, thanks to an initiative by President Juan Domingo Perón, Argentina backed cinematographic culture, and a space for supporting and promoting national cinema was created.
+Today, despite the historical difficulties that interrupted this paramount cultural event, the Festival reaches its 32 editions.
+From November 17th to 26th, 2017, the Festival’s screens will be switched on, an event that steadily continues supporting the audiovisual industry and also becomes, with its 62 years of history, an indisputable cultural symbol.

 The Mar del Plata International Film Festival, organized by the National Institute of Cinema and Audiovisual Arts (INCAA), promotes cinematographic activity in all of its forms, as an exhibition of films of different origins, thematic diversity and styles.
 Every year, over 130,000 people follow its program –more than 300 films– and special activities –with renowned national and international artists–.
 With an unquestionably popular spirit, the Festival screens films to suit all tastes.
 Based on cinematographic tradition, classic cinema coexists with new tendencies, new voices and new technologies.